-- Forecasting and supply planning - Procurement - Quality assurance (TO2 only; calculated separately) - Warehousing and distribution - Monitoring and evaluation - MIS - 2.
+- Forecasting and supply planning - Procurement - Quality assurance (TO2 only; calculated separately) - Warehousing and distribution - Monitoring and evaluation - \circ MIS - 2.
 The sum of all logistics costs paid in the period (variant a) will be disaggregated by financially tagged technical area and task order.
 All other variants will be reported at the task-order level only. - 3.
 Freight, logistics, and global supply operations costs will be determined based on invoices GHSC-PSM pays during the reporting period.
 Due to invoice processing lead times, freight invoices for shipments delivered toward the end of the reporting period may not be paid by the time of reporting.
 Invoices paid at the beginning of the reporting period may be related to shipments delivered in earlier reporting periods.
 Likewise, the outcomes of operations activities in a period may be associated with shipments that are delivered in later periods.
 The numerator and denominators for all variants will therefore not be exactly correlated.
 However, the data should still show a meaningful trend over time. - 4.
 U.S. dollar (USD) value delivered to customers includes outbound deliveries from the RDCs to customers (distribution orders) and direct-drop deliveries from suppliers to customers (purchase orders).
-It excludes inbound orders delivered to the RDCs (replenishment orders). - 5.
+It excludes inbound orders delivered to the RDCs (replenishment orders) and vendor managed inventory not yet allocated (master orders, XOs). - 5.
 GHSC-PSM is responsible for quality control activities for TO2 products only.
-Quality assurance activities for TOs I, 3, and 4 are managed by the GHSC-QA activity.
+Quality assurance activities for TOs 1, 3, and 4 are managed by the GHSC-QA activity.
 Therefore, GHSC-PSM has direct access to financial data for QA costs for TO2 only.
 To maintain consistency with other task orders, QA costs will be excluded from the calculation of this indicator for Task Order 2.
 A version of the indicator, including QA costs for TO2, may be calculated and discussed in narrative portions of project reports.

-- 31 May 2016: First approved PIRS

-- 3 January 2018: Substantial updates to indicator definition, data collection procedures, and Points of

-- II February 2019: Reporting period updated to a semiannual rolling four-quarters cadence.
+- 31 May 2016: First approved PIRS - 3 January 2018: Substantial updates to indicator definition, data collection procedures, and Points of Clarification. - II February 2019: Reporting period updated to a semiannual rolling four-quarters cadence.
 Costs previously referred to as "commodity-related" revised to "freight and logistics" costs, to align with more broadly used terms.
 The data source for expenditures data explicitly identified as the project Monthly Financial Statement.
 Data limitation note added to identify the effects of commodity price changes on the results of the indicator.
-Targets information relocated to Annex C.

-- 17 March 2020: No changes.

-- 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated.

-- 22 February 2022: No changes.

-- 4 August 2023: No changes.
+Targets information relocated to Annex C. - 17 March 2020: No changes. - 19 May 2021: PIRS format changes.
+Responsible Individuals and Data Quality section updated. - 22 February 2022: No changes. - 4 August 2023: No changes. - 25 June 2024: Clarified that master orders (XOs) are not included in the total landed cost calculation

-Indicator Number: A6a Indicator Type: Performance
+Indicator Number: A6a

-Objective 1: Improved availability of health commodities (global procurement and logistics)

-Intermediate Result IR I.I.
+Objective I: Improved availability of health commodities (global procurement and logistics) Intermediate Result IR I.I.
 Enhanced global health commodity procurement.